-Community Care Facilities
+Group Homes Community Care Facilities

-The City currently has provisions for some community care facilities, which are defined to include any facility that is maintained and operated to provide non-medical residential care to special needs groups.
-Community care facilities with six or fewer residents are permitted in any single-family residential district, subject to a 500-foot distance separation from similar facilities.
+The City currently has provisions for some types of group housing community care facilities, including housing for people with developmental disabilities.
+This type of housing with 8 or fewer residents is permitted in all zones where residential uses are permitted.
+However, this use type is overly restrictive and strict application of this use category excludes other types of disabilities protected under state law. -which are defined to include any facility that is maintained and operated to provide non-medical residential care to special needs groups.
+Community care facilities with six or fewer residents are permitted in any single family residential district, subject to a 500 foot distance separation from similar facilities.
 The City does not distinguish between licensed and unlicensed care facilities or make specific provisions for care homes housing more than six residents.
-As described in Table 1J-4.4 (Parking), group care homes are required to provide two parking spaces for every two adults receiving care in the home.
+As described in Table 1J-4.4 (Parking), group eare-homes are required to provide two-one parking spaces for every two-one and a half adults receiving care-beds in the_home.
 This is more restrictive than the requirement for single-family homes, which requires two spaces per dwelling regardless of the number of occupants.
-The Housing Element includes Program 12 to allow community care facilities in multi-family residential zones, amend the parking requirement for care facilities, and make provisions for facilities with more than six residents.
+The City's existing regulations related to group housing do not comply with the requirements of State law.
+Current standards are more restrictive than those that apply to similar residential uses and serve as a potential constraint to housing for people with disabilities.
+The Housing Element includes Program 12 to allow group homes in all residential zones, amend the parking requirements for group homes to match requirements for other types of residential uses, and establish provisions for group homes with more than six residents. eommunity care facilities in multi-family residential zones, amend the parking requirement for care facilities, and make provisions for facilities with more than six residents.